How to conquer complicated extrications

 Using the vehicle itself as a channel to tunnel into and extricate the victim allowed rescuers to avoid the foliage and obstacles that the natural terrain presented.
 It also afforded a more stable platform for rescuers.

 The hauling system was developed while rescue crews were packaging the victim and all of the pieces came together.
-An interior safety officer insured that rescue crews conducted safe and effective operations in the vehicle and a safety officer at street level ensured that retrieval was coordinated and engineered appropriately.
+An interior safety officer ensured that rescue crews conducted safe and effective operations in the vehicle and a safety officer at street level ensured that retrieval was coordinated and engineered appropriately.

 Another example involved an individual fleeing from the police who lost control of his vehicle, careened off of the road and struck a residential structure.
 The vehicle was on all four wheels but was teetering on the lower portion of the remains of an outside wall.